Ink Settings

 Solid Only | Use this option for all colors that are used only as full tone. |

-When calculating separation rules, the Total Area Coverage and the overprint behavior defined in the project are taken into account.
+When calculating separation rules, the Total Area Coverage and the overprint behavior defined in the project are taken into account (see "Creating Color Definitions").
 This prevents overinking and moiré effects in the print production.